 Sanctions

-8 Failure to comply strictly with the agreed terms and conditions of the written agreement establishing the specific repayment schedule and with the associated conditions shall result in abolition of the special arrears account and the associated conditions with immediate effect, and restoration of the sanctions foreseen in the basic instruments of the Union or in the decisions of the Council.
+10 Failure to comply strictly with the agreed terms and conditions of the written agreement establishing the specific repayment schedule and with the associated conditions shall result in abolition of the special arrears account and the associated conditions with immediate effect, and restoration of the sanctions foreseen in the basic instruments of the Union or in the decisions of the Plenipotentiary Conference and the Council.

-9 During the repayment period, the debtor shall continue to pay annually its assessed contribution in full.
+11 During the repayment period, the debtor shall continue to pay annually its assessed contribution in full.
 Any failure in this respect (i.e. if the debtor falls into arrears on all or part of its assessed contribution) shall result in the abolition of the special arrears account and immediate termination of the written agreement with the Secretary-General.